XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

 end
 ```
 Run the transformation again and pass it the custom plugin.
 Look at the result and see if this results in a build that succeeds.

+> Note, You will see the build still fails.
+This is caused by the fact the environment variables that are set are in all uppercase and the reference to the context in the ${{}} references are in PascalCase.
+This results in the variable not being resolved.
+This is a known issue and is filed and on the backlog of the valet team.

+As a final step, edit the workflow file and edit the file and replace all occurances of `${{ env.BuildConfiguration }}` with `${{ env.BUILDCONFIGURATION }}`
+Now commit the file to the main branch and start the workflow again.
+Now you should have a green build again.